Daniel J. Taylor, Ph.D., D,BSM, D,ABSM

 Kelly Kim, M.A.

-Kelly is a fourth-year graduate student in the Clinical Psychology program.
-She spent her childhood in Korea and New Zealand and has lived in many states, including NJ, CT, PA, and now AZ!
+Kelly is a fourth-year student in the Clinical Psychology program.
+She was born in Korea, spent her childhood in New Zealand, and has lived in many states, including NJ, CT, PA, GA, and now AZ!
 She received her B.S. in Psychology and Creative Writing from Carnegie Mellon University.
-Her undergraduate work under the mentorship of Dr. Kathryn Roecklein at the University of Pittsburgh focused on the relationship between sleep and ADHD symptoms in depression.
-Upon graduation, Kelly joined the Insomnia and Sleep Health Research Lab to work with Dr. Daniel Taylor.
+Her undergraduate work under the mentorship by Dr. Kathryn Roecklein at the University of Pittsburgh focused on the relationship between sleep and ADHD symptoms in depression.
+Upon graduation, Kelly worked for one year as a project coordinator before starting as a graduate student at UA.
 Her primary research interests are in methodology and temporal relationships between sleep and mental health.
 Much of her research utilizes intensive longitudinal designs and advanced quantitative methods (e.g., multilevel modeling) to examine daily relationships between sleep and depression and predictors of change in behavioral sleep medicine interventions, especially in special populations (e.g., shift workers, athletes, emerging adults).
-Outside of research, she serves on the department's DEI committee and co-leads the suicide assessment team.
-In her free time, Kelly enjoys listening to podcasts, playing the piano, reading, painting, and going on runs.
+Outside of research, she serves on the department's DEI committee, the suicide assessment team, and co-leads a book club.
+In her free time, Kelly enjoys listening to podcasts, reading, playing the piano, painting, and doing outdoor activities.

 https://psychology.arizona.edu/person/kelly-kim